 - 1. Application for Graduation - Bachelor degree requires completion of all university bachelor degree requirements.
 This includes the 12SH of the M.S. prerequisite requirements - Master degree requires completion of the Bachelor Degree in Child Development and all required Master Degree courses consecutively completed - 4.
 Developmental Knowledge Exam - Completion of course assessments, electronic portfolio, TaskStream submissions, and fieldwork requirements as mandated by the college - 6.
 Graduation Clearance from the Office of the Registrar - Diplomas will be issued for each degree separately upon successful completion of all degree requirements

-54 semester hours minimum (B.S.) + 24 semester hours (M.S.)
+Total program: 86 semester hours 62 semester hours minimum (B.S.) + 24 semester hours (M.S.)